 - Add all the key conference deadlines to your calendar!

 - All participants must register for the conference.

-- Participants listed on the program must register by the late registration deadline.
-The strict enforcement of the late registration deadline ensures fairness to all.
+- Participants listed on the program must register by the registration deadline.
+The strict enforcement of the registration deadline (for presenters) ensures fairness to all.

 - One-day conference registration rates are not offered.

 - Limited funds?
-Consider registering at one of our “partial registration rates”.
-Note: Partial registration rates do not include meals.
+Consider registering at one of our “Basic Registration” rates.
+Note: Basic Registration rates do not include meals.
 Meals and social event tickets can be purchased separately.